brajeshwar/brajeshwar.github.io/_posts/2004/2004-07-22-movable-type-on-localhost.md

----
-layout: post
-title: Movable Type on Localhost
+# Movable Type on Localhost
----

 Though the aim is to have Movable Type running on your local computer, but then we will have to go through two important (may be more) installations, namely an Apache/PHP/mySQL server and Perl.
 Let me tell you that this is more of my own experience, I am sure you can use your preferred installations though adhearing to the necessary requisites.
 This are the downloads that you will need;